chicgeek/pistachio/README.md

 Developing
 ---

-Once installed simply run to watch LESS and recompie the CSS:
+Once installed simply run to watch LESS and recompile the CSS:

 ```
 $ npm run dev